alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-28-rule-on-putting-pictures-in-homes.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The ruling on putting pictures in homes"
+title: The ruling on putting pictures in homes
-hijri: "Rabi' Al-Awwal 11, 1442"
+hijri: '1442-03-11'
-source: "One of the questions asked by Al-Da'wah magazine, His Eminence replied on 3/12/1418 A.H"
+source: One of the questions asked by Al-Da'wah magazine, His Eminence replied on 3/12/1418 A.H
 lang: en
 locale: en
-category: [fatwas,taswir]
+category:
+- fatwas
+- taswir
 note: false
-summary: "It is obligatory to remove these pictures.
-You should not keep them either in the bathroom or anywhere else at home, for the Prophet -peace be upon him- said to Ali: Spare no portrait unwiped out, and leave not a high grave unleveled."
+summary: 'It is obligatory to remove these pictures.
+You should not keep them either in the bathroom or anywhere else at home, for the Prophet -peace be upon him- said to Ali: Spare no portrait unwiped out, and leave not a high grave unleveled.'
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: